AdamP1592/Network-Simulation/README.md

   Neuronal projections (axonal and dendritic) are modeled as semicircular polygons.

 - **Connectivity Determination:**
-  Overlap between an axonal polygon from one neuron and a dendritic polygon from another produces a synapse (a `connection` object).
+  Overlap area between an axonal polygon from one neuron and a dendritic polygon from another produces the probabability of a synaptic connection (a `connection` object).
 Nested intersections are computed recursively.

 - **Duplicate Removal:**
   Duplicate connection objects are removed using the `remove_duplicate_intersections` function.